Exact Functional ANOVA Decomposition for Categorical Inputs Models: Introduction

 Recent work aims to make such additive explanations computationally tractable at scale in specific settings.
 In particular, for binary inputs, the sparse Fourier representation proposed by \citet{gorji2024shap} based on the Boolean analysis \citep{o2014analysis} enables fast and \emph{exact} SHAP values computation.
 Their \texttt{FourierSHAP} values are however restricted to the \emph{Interventional} \citep{janzing2020feature,van2022tractability} or \emph{Baseline} \citep{sundararajan2020many} Shapley values.
 In the context of functional ANOVA decomposition, Boolean analysis cannot be applied directly for two major reasons.
 First, computing the Fourier decomposition of pseudo-Boolean functions is equivalent to performing an ANOVA decomposition on functions with \textit{i.i.d.} Bernoulli inputs of parameter $1/2$, a condition that is rarely met in practice.
 Second, in the categorical case, any one-hot encoding of complex categorical inputs leads to the study of fictitious interactions between the \emph{new} binary variables, due to the corresponding encoding.
 Consequently, one cannot perform \emph{brute-force} boolean Fourier analysis to perform functional ANOVA decomposition.

-In a more general input setting, but restricted to models that admit $L^2$-consistent approximation by tree-based ensembles, the \texttt{TreeHFD} algorithm proposed by \citet{benard2025tree} directly estimates a stable ANOVA aligned with the true model behavior, even under variable dependence.
-However, this approach is computationally limited to shallow trees and assumes non-empty leaves, as is standard for this class of models \cite{Kairgeldin2024}, which precludes accounting for sparsity in the data. \\ To leverage the properties of this generalized Fourier decomposition more broadly in practical applications, a computationally tractable formulation is desirable.
+In a more general input setting, but restricted to tree ensembles, \citet{lengerich2020purifying} introduced the \texttt{Purifying} algorithm to estimate the functional ANOVA decomposition, but this method requires the density of the data.
+Later, \citet{benard2025tree} proposed the \texttt{TreeHFD} algorithm which directly estimates the decomposition from a data sample.
+However, this approach is computationally limited to shallow trees and assumes non-empty leaves, as is standard for this class of models \cite{Kairgeldin2024}, which precludes accounting for sparsity in the data.

+To leverage the properties of this generalized Fourier decomposition more broadly in practical applications, a computationally tractable formulation is desirable.
 This is particularly relevant when inputs are categorical and may be dependent.
 Categorical variables are ubiquitous in tabular data and require consequential representation choices \cite{matteucci2023benchmark}, which typically induce high cardinality and out-of-vocabulary modalities \cite{cheng2025tabfsbench}.
 Moreover, studying categorical-input settings is a natural stepping stone toward continuous inputs in modern tabular models, since competitive approaches unify feature processing through an embedding/tokenization stage for both categorical and numerical attributes, and show that even continuous variables benefit from vector encodings before the backbone \cite{NEURIPS2021_9d86d83f}.\\ This setting is precisely the focus of this work.
 We explicitly construct this generalized decomposition in a computationally tractable manner, and show that it can handle high-dimensional inputs without sacrificing the need to account for dependencies among them.
 We provide theoretical guarantees and extensive experiments.
 Our contributions are summarized below.